aghayev3/random_knowledge/making_progress/episode_1.md

 * If individuals cooperate -> survivability goes up for everyone
 * Better to be on a team - more powerful
 * Individual success enables team success
+* Short-sightedness is not good
+* Cooperation over Short-sighted Competition
+* Survival is team sport
+* Improvement is the surest way to increase survivability

+## The four factors that improve long-term survivability

+* Numerical multiplication
+* Spatial expansion
+* Diversification
+* Transformative ability

+## Summary of the points discussed

+* Life is better than Death
+* Setting up for survival in the future promotes life in the future
+* Make yourself more survivable by improving yourself

+## Caring for Society and Environment

+* Even in selfish ways, cooperation is the best
+* Help the next generation to improve the standard of life
+* Care for the environment and the society
+* Society should be of major concern
+* Don't shit in your own tent -> don't shit all over the Earth
+* Be civil

+## Conclusions and Final Thoughts

+* Most people value the same set of things
+* Keep living
+* Health
+* Money
+* Safety
+* Activity
+* Education
+* Sex
+* Food
+* Art
+* Family
+* Religion
+* Spirituality
+* **Progress!!!!!**

+## Next Video is on Happiness LOL!!!